 The level of support offered varies from student to student and their needs at a particular time.
-The first step for all our pupils is high quality teaching differentiated where necessary.
+The first step for all our students is high quality teaching, differentiated and scaffolded where necessary.

-Where, despite the School having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, the child or young person has not made expected progress, we will consider requesting an Education, Health and Care needs assessment.
+Where the child or young person has not made expected progress, despite the School having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person, we will consider requesting an Education, Health and Care needs assessment.

 Support We Offer for Pupils’ Wellbeing